 To inform establishing long-term goals for the SCAP and identify specific priority actions for the next five years, King County modeled what levels of transit service, land use density and vehicle usage pricing would be required to reduce car trips by 28% by 2050.
 The purpose of the analysis was to illustrate the scale of action needed not to identify specific implementation strategies.
 The analysis used the PSRC Vision 2050 Transit-focused land use scenario as the starting point.
-Vision 2050 assumes build out of Sound Transit 3 and METRO CONNECTS, 85% of growth is allocated to urban and transit-oriented suburban areas, and a \$0.13 per mile road usage and carbon fee.
-With Vision 2050 as a baseline, an increase in transit service, land use density and vehicle usage pricing above were each modeled, along with a scenario that combined an increase in transit service and vehicle usage pricing.
+Vision 2050 assumes build out of Sound Transit 3 and METRO CONNECTS, at least 98.5% of new countywide residential construction inside the Urban Growth Area, and a \$0.13 per mile road usage and carbon fee.
+With Vision 2050 as a baseline, an increase in transit service, an increase in land use density focused in urban and transit-oriented suburban areas, and vehicle usage pricing were each modeled, along with a scenario that combined an increase in transit service and vehicle usage pricing.

 The analysis found that attempting to achieve the targets through increased transit service or vehicle usage pricing alone was likely cost prohibitive and increased land use density alone did not achieve the target.
 Results showed that increased transit service, land use density and vehicle usage pricing equitably implemented are all critical components, and a combined scenario is the best approach for achieving the target.
 Increasing land use density and affordable housing near transit is a key component of Vision 2050 and is critical to achieving long-term goals.
 Transit service levels above and beyond what is planned in Sound Transit 3 and Metro Connects will be required.
 Pricing vehicle travel either via congestion pricing, tolling, road usage charge, parking pricing, or similar tools are necessary components to realistically achieve targets.
 Equitably implementing any pricing strategy presents a real challenge and is critical to ensure it aligns with the ESJ commitments and does not result in an inequitable economic burden.

 A coordinated approach with regional and local agencies is needed to achieve targets.
 Based on this work, two SCAP priority actions were identified:

-• Advocate and engage in regional conversation to evaluate options for vehicle usage pricing that is equitable.

-Advocate and engage in regional conversation on transit service growth and service funding to achieve County climate goals.
+- Advocate and engage in regional conversation to evaluate options for vehicle usage pricing that is equitable. - Advocate and engage in regional conversation on transit service growth and service funding to achieve County climate goals.